 Travel Under Quarantine: Tour St Petersburg from Home

 If your tour of St. Petersburg has been affected or you’re just dreaming about life outside of quarantine, we’ve prepared a list of online resources to help you get through this.
 Below, we’ve organized a collection of virtual tours, interactive panoramic views, and even a few full ballets, to allow you to “Experience Russia” from the comfort of your own home.
-All without risking your health or the health of others.
+All without risking your safety or the health of others.

-Tour of The Hermitage Museum
+Virtual Tour of The Hermitage Museum

-The Hermitage is St. Petersburg’s largest and most famous museum with a fantastically rich history.
+Originally serving as the Russian Royal family’s winter palace, the Hermitage is St. Petersburg’s largest and most famous museum with a fantastically rich history.

 The museum’s official website hosts a series of panoramic views of nearly every one of the Hermitage’s many rooms.
 Within each room, you can click on the exhibits featured there to find out more about them.